Ensuring Transparency In AI Decision-Making

 Summary

-• Document decision processes: Keep track of data sources, model choices, and risk assessments to show how AI systems reach conclusions and ensure fairness.
+• Document decision processes: Keep thorough records of AI system design, data sources, model selection, and risk assessments to support fairness and safety.

 Summarized by AI based on LinkedIn member posts